Tofa'ah

 Tofa'ah (תופעה, "phenomenon" or "happening") is an Israeli Jewish rock band formed in Jerusalem in 1981.
-They are notable for being the first all-female Orthodox Jewish band, preceding later groups like Ashira and Bulletproof Stockings.
-They have released ten albums since 1984.
+They are notable for being the first known all-female Orthodox Jewish rock band, preceding later groups like Ashira and Bulletproof Stockings.
+They have released eight albums since 1984.

 Overview

 Founder Yona Yakobovitz (drums, piano, vocals) moved to Israel from Saratoga Springs, New York in 1981 to attend seminary.
 There, she befriended and played with other young female musicians and decided to create an outlet for religious women looking to express themselves musically.
 This became Tofa'ah, which formed that same year with an original lineup featuring Esther Leuchter (vocals), Rachel Kantorowitz (violin), Joy Shapiro (flute), Ann Rahel Silverman-Limor (guitar), Tehilla Shwab (vocals, flute), and Devora Belinky (flute).

 Tofa'ah have toured throughout the United States and Israel, performing at venues as diverse as women's prisons, the International Convention Center in Jerusalem, and the court of the Belzer Rebbetzin.
 They have also appeared several times on Israeli radio and television.